 Overview of FMI FMI is an open, vendor-independent and tool-independent engineering modeling standard that is focused on the creation mathematical models.
-A dynamic model equations with time and state variables to represent its time-varving state of events.
+A dynamic model of a system or subsystem is defined by equations with time and state variables to represent its time-varving state of events.